bridgecrew-perf6/plotly_deployment-97/README.md

 ![12](Images/12.png)

-Code to create the layout array in the "buildCharts()" function that creates a title for the chart.
+The layout array code in the "buildCharts()" function creates a title for the chart.

 ![13](Images/13.png)